Summertown : St Michael and A.Angels

 About this church

-St. Michael’s is a cruciform Early English Gothic Revival building, in this case designed by A.M.
-Mowbray.
-The building has never been completed.
+The building as designed by Mowbray has never been completed.
 It has a chancel, north and south transepts, vestry, and a south chapel beside the chancel, but the nave and north and south aisles comprise only one bay ending in a “temporary” west wall that has stood for more than a century.
 The building is coursed rubblestone apart from the temporary west wall, which is brick.

 Testing a popup